-On April 23, Brent crude oil June futures settled at $6.07 more than WTI crude oil June futures.
-The difference is called the “Brent-WTI spread.”
-On April 16, the Brent-WTI spread was at $5.22.
+On July 16, Brent crude oil September futures settled ~$3.78 higher than WTI crude oil August futures.
+On July 9, the spread was at ~$4.22.

-On April 13–20, 2018, US crude oil futures tracking ETFs had the following performances: The United States Oil ETF (USO) rose 1.5%.
-The United States 12 Month Oil ETF (USL) rose 1.9%.
-The ProShares Ultra Bloomberg Crude Oil ETF (UCO) rose 3.3%.
+On July 6–13, the ETFs that track US crude oil futures reported lower performance metrics.
+The United States Oil ETF (USO) fell 3.3%, the United States 12-Month Oil ETF (USL) fell 1.4%, and the ProShares Ultra Bloomberg Crude Oil ETF (UCO) fell 5.5%.

 To help investors keep up with the markets, we present our ETF Scorecard.
 The Scorecard takes a step back and looks at how various asset classes across the globe are performing.
 The weekly performance is from last Friday’s open to this week’s Thursday close.